 The Belle, located at the 4th Street Wharf at the western end of Waterfront Park, is one of Louisville's biggest attractions.

 There are more than 120 public parks in the metro area alone, many created by famed landscape architect Frederick Law Olmstead.
 Olmstead was a nationally recognized landscape architect, responsible for creating Central Park in New York.

 He also designed two of Louisville's most beloved parks, Cherokee Park and Iroquois Park.
-With amenities like a 2.4-mile scenic loop, a fenced dog park, and a bird sanctuary, Cherokee Park entertains close to 500,000 visitors a year, making it one of the 50 most visited parks in the U.S. And Iroquois Park is most known for its panoramic views, its large open-air amphitheater, and its golf course.
+With amenities like a 2.4-mile scenic walking loop, a fenced dog park, and a bird sanctuary, Cherokee Park entertains close to 500,000 visitors a year, making it one of the 50 most visited parks in the U.S. And Iroquois Park is most known for its panoramic views, its large open-air amphitheater, and the golf course.